chiwanzaj/chiwanzaj/README.md

-- 👋 Hi, I’m rovambira
+- 👋 Hi, I’m John
-- 👀 I’m interested in python
+- 👀 I’m interested in Data Engineering
-- 🌱 I’m currently learning cybersecurity
+- 🌱 I’m currently working as a Data Engineer
-- 💞️ I’m looking to collaborate on python
+- 💞️ I’m looking to collaborate on Data Engineering projects
-- 📫 How to reach me python
+- 📫 How to reach me : chiwanzaj@gmail.com

 <!---
 chiwanzaj/chiwanzaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.